reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 }
 ```

-But caution: `@MockBean` is not an annotation from Mockito but from Spring!
-In the startup process Spring places the
+Note that `@MockBean` is not an annotation from Mockito but from Spring Boot!
+In the startup process, Spring places the
-mock in the context, so that we don't need to do it ourselves.
+mock in the context so that we don't need to do it ourselves.
 Wherever a bean requests to have its dependency satisfied,
 Spring injects the mock instead of the real object.
 This becomes handy if we want to have the same mock in different
 places.

 See [Mocking with Mockito and Spring Boot](https://reflectoring.io/spring-boot-mock/#mocking-with-mockito-and-spring-boot)
-for a deep dive how to mock Beans in Spring Boot.
+for a deep dive on how to mock Beans in Spring Boot.

-## Defining the Behaviour of Mocks
+## Defining the Behavior of Mocks

-In this section we have a look at how to define the behaviour of the mocks in our test.
+In this section, we have a look at how to define the behavior of the mocks in our test.
 What we have seen until now is
 what mocks are used for and how to create them.
 We are ready to use them in our test cases.

 ### How to Return an Expected Object

 The probably most common case when using Mockito is to return expected objects.
-If we call `findByName(name)` of `CityService`
+If we call `findByName(name)` on `CityService`
 we would expect that the argument for `name` is forwarded to the repository which returns an `Optional` of a `City`.
 The
 service unpacks the `Optional` if present or otherwise throws an exception.